One trade at a time -- unraveling the Equity Premium Puzzle: Introduction and background

 A closer look at Eq.~(\ref{Eq:GeneralPricing}) reveals that the value of a product is determined by both its payoff structure $F$ and the pricing model $Q$ in a remarkably {\it symmetric} way.
 If modeling requires a dedicated mathematical framework, so does product design.

-Quantitative Structuring recognizes the importance of financial products and provides a technical framework for their design~\cite{Soklakov_2014_WQS}.
-Currently, this framework is a fusion between basic logical elements of learning theory and rational optimization.
-The rest of this section provides a brief technical introduction.
+Quantitative Structuring is a technical framework for financial product design~\cite{Soklakov_2014_WQS}.
+It can be described as a fusion between basic logical elements of learning theory and rational optimization.
+The following subsections provide a brief technical introduction.